Undergraduate Research 2015 Celebration Guidelines

 Poster sessions last for about 90 minutes.
 The time period for the talk, reading, or performance is twenty minutes and we ask you to limit your presentation to 15 minutes to allow for questions and comments from the audience.
 As you prepare for the Celebration, you may find it helpful to consider the Guidelines for Poster Sessions and Guidelines for Oral Presentations.
 Poster presenters must use this PowerPoint template to print their poster.

 Celebration Conference Abstracts: A journal containing all abstracts will be published and distributed at the conference.
 As you write your 200 word abstract keep in mind that it is intended to draw people unfamiliar with your discipline to your talk or poster, so be engaging!
 If your project is of such a nature that it would be useful to include black & white photos, musical scores, graphs, etc., you can include these in the document.
 You are welcome to consult the Abstracts from the 2011 Celebration or the 2012 Celebration.

-Lilly Library Research, Scholarship and Creativity Awards: All participants in the Celebration will be eligible for one of three $150 cash prizes (one from each of the College’s three academic divisions).
+Lilly Library Research, Scholarship and Creativity Awards: All participants in the Celebration will be eligible for one of three $500 cash prizes

 Sponsorship: All presentations must have a faculty or staff sponsor.
 The sponsor is responsible for ensuring the presentation meets the intellectual criteria for the Celebration.
 The purpose of the Celebration is to provide students with an opportunity to present their original research, scholarship, and creative work.
 Student work may come from a wide variety of sources including collaborative work with faculty, an independent study, or a project that goes beyond normal coursework in its quality and in some way advances the student's discipline.
 In essence, we are looking for good work from Wabash students from any academic discipline or area of study.